Effect-TS/effect/README.md

 This is not an excuse, we will write docs when the active development slows down but:

-Functional libraries tends to have almost no documentation and the reason is the best documentation for a function is the function definition if the name is meaningful and if the types are clear.
+Functional libraries tend to have almost no documentation and the reason is that the best documentation for a function is its own definition assuming the name is meaningful and the types are clear.

-For the reason above when we will begin documentation it will be in the lines of a guide to introduce concepts used in the library rather then an "online database of function definitions"
+For the reason above, when we will begin documenting it, it will be along the lines of a guide in order to introduce concepts used in the library rather than just an "online database of function definitions"

 ## Get in touch